-Risk description Scenario where risk is greatest Time horizon(s) Potential impacts (anticipated impacts pre-mitigation) Mitigations (transition plan actions integrated into strategy) Damage to Spark infrastructure Increased weather Present in all scenarios, but most significant under the Increasing in severity over time, most significant in the 30+ year time horizon Increased reactive maintenance costs (labour, fleet, contractors, and parts) Our physical risk analysis against the latest climate models shows only a small number of Spark sites are likely to face significant risk of direct physical damage, with a small number sk events result in increased damage to Spark sites.
-This includes Hothouse scenario Increased customer disruptions impact revenue, brand, and reputation of mobile sites, and one regional exchange, in locations vulnerable to coastal inundation and flooding over a 30-year horizon.
-Adaptation cost to reinforce or relocate these sites is unlikely to be material over a 30-year mobile network equipment, exchanges, data centres, data transport networks One-off adaptation costs for site strengthening and/or relocation time horizon.
+Risk description Scenario where risk is greatest Time horizon(s) Potential impacts (anticipated impacts pre-mitigation) Mitigations (transition plan actions integrated into strategy) to Spark sce infrastructure Increased weather worts result in Present in all scenarios, but most significant under the Increasing in severity over time, most significant in the 30+ year time horizon Increased reactive maintenance costs (labour, fleet, contractors, and parts) Our physical risk analysis against the latest climate models shows only a small number of Spark sites are likely to face significant risk of direct physical damage, with a small number Physical risk Hothouse scenario Increased customer disruptions impact revenue, brand, and reputation of mobile sites, and one regional exchange, in locations vulnerable to coastal inundation and flooding over a 30-year horizon.
+Adaptation cost to reinforce or relocate these sites is unlikely to be material over a 30-year One-off adaptation costs for site strengthening and/or relocation time horizon.
 Exchange buildings and data centres are carefully located considering physical hazards.
 New data centre builds account for Increased costs of new infrastructure builds to meet higher climate resilience standards, e.g. data centres future climate scenarios.
 Our three geographically diverse, highly resilient network data centres provide core voice and mobile services, with each core able to operate independently.
-Physical risk Increased insurance cost or withdrawal of insurance We already make significant investments into network resilience annually and continue to introduce new resilience initiatives.
+Increased insurance cost or withdrawal of insurance We already make significant investments into network resilience annually and continue to introduce new resilience initiatives.
 This sustained investment will lessen the impact of any future resilience standards Government may choose to introduce.
 See mitigations below for further detail or refer to the Enhancing the resilience of our network section on page 42 Disruption to supporting infrastructure Increased weather events result in more outages and disruption to infrastructure that supports Spark's operations Present in all scenarios, but most significant under the Hothouse scenario Increasing in severity over time, most significant in the 30+ year time horizon Passive tower infrastructure: increase in damage to passive tower infrastructure (e.g. tower masts) causes outages or creates damage to Spark's active infrastructure We make significant investments into network resiliency annually and will continue to invest in new initiatives to adapt to our warming climate.
 This includes plans to extend battery life on major, critical mobile sites to ensure they can withstand power outages for longer periods of time, alongside improvements to cell tower management during outages to prioritise connectivity for essential communications functions, such as calls and texts.